sagiegurari/duckscript/docs/sdk.md

 * A command with optional arguments and invokes it
 * A single value which doesn't match any known command
+* A condition statement

-If the value or the result of the command is one of the following:
+If the result is one of the following:

 * No output
 * false (case insensitive)